xavimondev/easyreadme/README.md

 - Create a new KV Database.
 - Copy the KV_REST_API_URL and KV_REST_API_TOKEN from under the **.env.local** tab.

+#### OLLAMA_URL

+- Download [Ollama](https://ollama.com/download) and have it running.
+- If your instance of Ollama is not running on the default ip-address and port, change the variable in the .env.example file to fit your usecase

 ## 🚀 Run Locally

 1.Clone the easyreadme repository: